Corrie Corfield: Broadcasting career

 She joined the BBC as a studio manager in 1983 with the World Service.
 In 1987 she worked at the new BBC 648, and also became a newsreader for the World Service and read the news on Radio 4 from 1988.

 Between 1991 and 1995 she lived in South Africa, where she worked at Radio 702.
 She also worked as a producer for the Canadian Broadcasting Corporation.
 She returned to Radio 4 in 1995.

 Over a period from late 2010, with colleague Kathy Clugston, Corfield persuaded broadcasters connected with Radio 4 to don the 'slanket of con', a garment purportedly worn by continuity announcers in the air-conditioned chill of studio 40B as they read the late night shipping bulletin, and has photographed the wearers in various comic poses.
-The garment has since been sold.
+The garment was sold in a raffle for Comic Relief in 2012.

 In 2016, she placed seventh in a Radio Times poll of the top voices on UK radio.

 She read the Six O'Clock News for the last time on BBC Radio 4 on 23 February 2021.